 Ayurveda Nasal Treatment

 Medicated oils, herbal juices, powders etc. are administered through the nose tract.
 This treatment is very effective for chronic sinusitis, chronic headache, migraine, facial paralysis, nasal congestion, cataract and diseases of eye, nose, ear, mouth and head.

 Ayurveda Arm Massage

-Headaches, neck pain, and aching shoulders or tired hands can all be caused by tension in the arms.
+Headaches, neck pain, aching shoulders or tired hands can all be caused by tension in the arms.
 Massaging the arms helps the arms and shoulders to relax, and can alleviate many of these problems.

 Ayurveda Leg Massage